 2. Athlete Medical Form

-Athletes must have a medical professional sign this application.
-Medicals are valid for three (3) years.
+This form must be signed by a medical professional and is valid for three (3) years.
 If registering an individual with Down Syndrome an additional page must be completed.
 This is to ensure Special Olympics that the athlete does not have atlanto-axial instability and may compete in all sports.
-When completed please give to your Head of Delegation and/or Area Director.

 3. Athlete Release Form